• Malegaon Mosque

 The peace process between the Government of India and United Liberation Front of Asom (ULFA) is in a fix.
 While the process of direct negotiation between the ULFA and Union government has started to become a reality, several untoward incidents have posed question marks.
 The third round of talks between the ULFA appointed PCG (People’s Consultative Group) and the Government of India on 22 June in New Delhi ended on a positive note with both parties agreeing to work out the modalities for direct talks between the ULFA and the Union government.

-The recent illegal drug hauls in various parts of India and couple of high profile drug abuse cases involving people in power brought the spotlight back onto illegal drug issues in the country.
-India’s Anti Narcotics Bureau and the Directorate of Revenue Intelligence have seized drugs ranging from Cocaine to Heroine and other opiates worth millions of dollars in the international market within the last few months.
-The fact is drug trafficking and illegal drug abuse have been taking place in the subcontinent for very long but have been relatively ignored.
+The recent illegal drug hauls in various parts of India and a couple of high-profile drug abuse cases involving people in power brought the spotlight back onto illegal drug issues in the country.
+India’s Anti Narcotics Bureau and the Directorate of Revenue Intelligence have seized drugs ranging from cocaine to heroin and other opiates worth millions of dollars in the international market within the last few months.
+The fact is drug trafficking and illegal drug abuse have been taking place in the subcontinent for a very long but have been relatively ignored.

 • Deeti Ray, July 02, 2006